frios/WhatsNew/README.md

 # WhatsNew

 This package is a simple way of adding What's New pages to your app.
-The number of pages is dynamically calculated based on the number of items in the Content array passed to the package.
+The pages are dynamically created based on the number of items passed to the WhatsNewView.

 How to use: